 Students interested in the Occupational Therapy Assistant (OTA) program are advised to take preparatory courses in biological and behavioral sciences, such as anatomy, physiology and psychology.
 All applicants will be asked to take English and math placement tests, since good reading, writing and math skills are essential for success as an occupational therapy assistant.

 To be eligible for graduation, an OTA student must earn a minimum of “C” (2.0) in each of the required OTA courses and a minimum cumulative GPA of “C” in the prescribed OTA curriculum.
-A grade C or better in EN100/101 and EN 102, and GH 120 is also required.
+A grade of C or better in EN100/101, EN 102, and GH 120 is also required.

 The OTA program prepares assistants for entry into the profession and meets the educational standards for program accreditation.